ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </tr>
   <tr>
     <td>Filter to water area and use a larger bounding box</td>
-    <td>Land pixels will generate falsely high cyanobacteria estimates so we filter them out.
-We find that the scene classification band (while not perfect) is sufficient for masking non-water pixels.
+    <td>Land pixels are filtered out because they are usually greener than water areas, and can generate falsely high cyanobacteria estimates.
+Sentinel-2's scene classification band is not 100% accurate, but is sufficient for masking non-water pixels.
 Since ground sampling points are often near land (taken from the shore or the dock), a larger bounding box (2,000m) is used to ensure the relevant water pixels are included.</td>
   </tr>
   <tr>
     <td>Use a larger look-back window and filter to images with almost no clouds</td>